Abelian Surfaces over totally real fields are Potentially Modular: Shimura varieties

 In this section, we discuss the Hilbert--Siegel Shimura varieties that we work with, and some properties of their integral models.
 There are two closely related algebraic groups here: $G_1 = \mathrm{Res}_{F/\Q} \mathrm{GSp}_4$ and its subgroup $G$ of elements with similitude factor in $\mathbb{G}_m \hookrightarrow \mathrm{Res}_{F/\Q} \mathbb{G}_m$.

 The group $G$ admits a standard PEL Shimura variety and there is a good moduli interpretation, integral models, and a good theory of integral compactification.
-Nonetheless, from an automorphic view point we must work with the group $G_1$ which gives rise to a Shimura variety of abelian type (for instance there are not enough Hecke operators on $G$ to associate $4$-dimensional Galois representations to algebraic automorphic representations on $G$).
+Nonetheless, from an automorphic view point we must work with the group $G_1$ which gives rise to a Shimura variety of abelian type.

 Going back to the work of Deligne (see in particular~\cite[\S 2.7]{MR546620}), there is a standard strategy for handling abelian type Shimura varieties by relating their connected components to quotients of connected components of Hodge type Shimura varieties by finite groups.
 As a particular instance of this strategy, the Shimura varieties for $G$ and $G_1$ are closely related: the connected components of $G_1$-Shimura varieties are quotients of the connected components of $G$-Shimura varieties by finite groups.
 We therefore study both of them at the same time.